 With the right training plan, a bit of grit, and some perseverance, you can go from couch potato to marathon finisher in as little as six months.

 However, before you start your marathon training, you should fulfill some prerequisites like having some existing fitness from endurance training, such as cycling, or having experience logging miles, even for a short time.

 Marathon Training Gear

 Whether training for your first marathon or trying to clock a 3-hour race, the right gear can make all the difference.

-Marathons can be challenging events—and when you don’t have the right kit for the job, you’ll be making it harder on yourself to run your best race.
+And speaking of preparation, let’s talk about gear.
+While running doesn’t require a ton of equipment, there are a few things you’ll want to invest in for your marathon journey.
+Marathons can be challenging events—and when you don’t have the right kit for the job, you’ll be making it harder for yourself to run your best race.

-Have trouble with finding the right size?
+Have trouble finding the right size?
 Choose a bra with adjustable bands and straps.